SEO for the Rise of Voice Search

 If you’re not convinced that the rise of voice search will have substantial impact on SEO, consider this: voice searches typically produce only one search result.
 It used to be enough for your website to be on the first page.
 Now, it has to be the first item on the first page.

-If we can distill it down into a single point, it would be this: voice searches are conversational, so your keywords should be too.
+To distill all this down into a single point: voice searches are conversational, so your keywords should be too.

 Let’s think about a typical text search.
 Here are a couple: